Shell Customization

 hw: command not found

-5) Write an alias and a function to display the contents of PATH environment variable on separate lines by changing : to the newline character.
+5) Write an alias and a function to display the contents of the PATH environment variable on separate lines by changing : to the newline character.
 Sample output is shown below.

 $ echo "$PATH"